 I want the automation to run when any product in the television category is viewed so I add an asterisk that serves as a wildcard.
 Now the automation will run whether the contact visits:

-Click the “+” button to add an action to your automation.
+9. Click the “+” button to add an action to your automation.
 Click “Conditions and Workflow” and then click “If / Else.”
-The “If / Else” action creates a fork in the automation on the basis of conditions you define.
+The “If / Else” action creates a fork in the automation based on conditions you define.
 Contacts who match your conditions will travel down the “Yes” path and contacts who don't will go down the “No” path.